Hxueit/GhostPad/README.md

 # GhostPad

-A tiny subtle LLM window.
-Uses an API (OpenAI-compatible).
+A tiny, minimalist AI chat window.
+Requires an API (OpenAI-compatible).

 ---

 ## Features

-* Small white text box, no border
+- Small white text box, no border
-* Always on top
+- Always on top
-* Click center to type
+- Click center to type
-* Default Ctrl+Enter to send
+- Default Ctrl+Enter to send
-* Right-click for settings
+- Right-click for settings
-* Hidden from taskbar / Alt+Tab
+- Hidden from taskbar / Alt+Tab
-* Drag edges to move/resize (long-press near the edge, then drag)
+- Drag edges to move/resize (long-press near the edge, then drag)

 ---